 - The number or kind of partnerships created because of a program

-The vertical axis should have numbers along it.
+The vertical axis should have numbers along with it.
 The lowest point would have a zero, with the highest point designated with a five, for example.

 Next, it’s time to create colored circles for each one of a nonprofit’s programs or lines of business.